 Did you know you can also make quinoa in the Instant Pot?
 Along with a million other things…make sure to read my complete guide to cooking with an Instant Pot; you’ll find all my Instant Pot recipes there too.

 Love rice?
 You can also make Instant Pot Brown Rice – just remember brown rice takes longer to cook than jasmine rice, even in a pressure cooker.
 Or try Instant Pot White Rice for long grain white rice.

 - 3 cups Jasmine rice

 - 1 tablespoon oil of choice (try coconut!)

 - Rinse rice well until water runs clear.

-- Add rice to the insert of your Instant Pot.
+- Add rice to the insert of a 6 quart Instant Pot.
 Add water, oil, and salt. push down any rice that may be on the side of the pot to submerge in liquid.

 - Secure cover, turn valve to seal, and set Instant Pot on the manual setting for 5 minutes on high pressure.
 When the timer goes off, let naturally release for 10 minutes (in other words, leave it alone for 10 minutes).